My.EOU Portal Current Students Faculty/Staff

-The non-admitted status is designed for the person who feels academically qualified to enroll and desires to take a limited number of courses, generally for purposes other than obtaining a degree or teaching certificate at Eastern Oregon University.
-As a non-admitted student, you will be allowed to take up to 8 credit hours per academic term.
-Non-admitted students are not eligible to receive federal student aid.
+The non-degree seeking status, is designed for the person who feels academically qualified to enroll and desires to take a limited number of courses, generally for purposes other than obtaining a degree or teaching certificate at Eastern Oregon University.
+As a non-degree seeking student, you will be allowed to take up to 8 credit hours per academic term.
+Non-degree seeking students are not eligible to receive federal student aid.

-To get started as a non-admitted student, complete either the online or printable application below:
+To get started as a non-degree seeking applicant, complete either the online or printable application below:

 If you need assistance, please contact Admissions at 541-962-3393 or 800-452-8639.
 Printable applications are also available from the Admissions menu under Application Forms.